1934 Alabama Crimson Tide football team: Clemson

 On homecoming at Denny Stadium, Alabama defeated the Clemson Tigers of the Southern Conference 40–0 in Tuscaloosa.
 In the game, Alabama scored a touchdown in each of the first three quarters before doubling the score with three fourth-quarter touchdowns.
 Dixie Howell threw a three-yard touchdown pass to Don Hutson in the first quarter, Riley Smith scored in the second on a one-yard quarterback sneak and then Howell connected again with Hutson, this time from 26-yards, to give Alabama a 20–0 lead as they entered the fourth quarter.
 In the fourth, Young Boozer scored on a 27-yard run, Howell on an eight-yard run and Smith on an 18-yard run for the 40–0 win.
-The victory improved Alabama's all-time record against Clemson to 4–3.